 Field-hunting tip

-Look in oxidized copper deposits country — that is the host setting where spangolite typically forms.
+Look in oxidized copper deposits country, the host setting where spangolite typically forms.
 If you start seeing azurite, malachite, cuprite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, pyramidal, massive habit, so train your eye for that shape before scanning the outcrop.